silverton-io/buz/site/docs/inputs/cloudevents.md

 **Note!** If a `Content-Type` header is not specified, the event will not be accepted.

-## Event Validation Methods
+## Validation Method

-Honeypot validates, annotates, and redirects incoming cloudevents using the [dataschema](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#dataschema) property of incoming events.
+Honeypot validates incoming cloudevents using the [dataschema](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#dataschema) property of each event.

 **Note!** If the `dataschema` property is not present in incoming events, these events will be redirected to the `invalid` destination(s).
-This might become configurable in the future, but since Honeypot aims to maintain a high degree of data quality from the point of collection it might not change.

 ## Sample Cloudevents Configuration